-Local resident and historian Joanne Stuttgen continues to research the sign's history and she has graciously shared her findings with us:
+Former Martinsville resident and historian Joanne Stuttgen has researched the sign's history extensively and she has graciously shared her findings with us:

 In 2003, Joanne interviewed elderly Martinsville resident Margaret Sedwick.
 Margaret, like many locals, believed the original installation of the sign was related to Martinsville's success in high school basketball, having won three State Championships in 1924, 1927 and 1933.
-The owners of the local mineral water sanitariums may have funded the creation of the sign with its reference to their industry to show their support for the local Artesians basketball team.
+The owners of the local mineral water sanitariums may have funded the creation of the sign with its reference to their industry to show their support for the local Artesians basketball team, but that's not certain.

 Margaret's memories of the sign were that it glowed white like electric lights that she described as "floodlight-type bulbs."
 She remembered driving into Martinsville, up Main Street from the south, and seeing the sign through the trees.
 "I always thought it was light bulbs on a frame," she recalled.